 Accordingly, the Editor’s note of the stage 2 BL CR could be removed.

-Editor’s note: It is FFS whether the RAN Paging Area as signalled over Xn includes a mapped cell ID, or a Uu cell ID.

 Proposal 4: Discuss and agree the TP in section 5, i.e. remove the Editor’s note for RAN paging.

 Conclusion

 In this contribution, we discussed how to do the CGI mapping for initial access and after initial access, and we discussed which cell ID should be used for RAN paging.
 Based on the discussion, we have the following observations and proposals: